sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 in iterations, you define roughly where you want to go and then take a single small step.
 Then you look around, get your bearings, correct course if necessary, take another step.
 Build something, ship it, learn, build again.

-I personally love working iteratively.
-In a lot of contexts in which software is being developed (fast-moving startups, for example) I think it's the best way to ship successful products.

 But there's one huge problem with this approach: if you're constantly taking small steps and adjusting the direction slightly, you _feel_ productive even